 Contact Your Dentist As Soon As Possible

 When your dentist gives you a dental crown, they must remove a minute part of your tooth enamel to make room for the cap.
-The crown covers this now vulnerable portion of the tooth, but if it becomes damaged, then it is exposed.
+The crown covers this now vulnerable portion of the tooth, but if it becomes damaged, then it’s exposed.

-The tooth can be affected by plaque and other external threats, hence why dentists urge prompt action in the event of a broken dental crown.
+The tooth can be affected by plaque and other external threats.
+That’s why dentists urge prompt action when you break a crown.
 If this happens, you should call your dentist as soon as you can.

 They will likely ask you to schedule an urgent dental appointment to fix it.
 During this call, they can also offer advice in the meantime.
 They can tell you how to relieve pain and other symptoms before you visit the dentist.